 [On January 5, 1998, Bono died from injuries sustained when he struck a tree while skiing.
-Bono's wife, Mary, was elected to fill the remainder of his Congressional term.]
+Bono's wife, Mary, was elected to fill the remainder of his Congressional term.
+Remarried, Mary Bono Mack continues to serve in the U.S. Congress.]